PoromKamal/anticheat.c/README.md

 ```
 ./timeBenchmark -g
 ```
-(Now can time the verification step, which is threaded, and optimized)
+(Now can time the verification step, which is threaded)

 ```
 ./timeBenchmark -v